Another Top 10 Best fight scenes of all time

 9. Mortal Kombat (1995) - Johnny Cage vs Scorpion

 The fight which started the wire fu craze in the US.
 Embracing its 2-dimensional origins, Johnny Cage faces off Scorpion first in a lovely symmetrical and disoriented forest arena and then in … Hell because why not.
 Under spectacular production design that allows for some acrobatic wirework, Cage barely holds up his own against the ninja’s relentless assault.
 The perfectly chosen soundscape (Fear Factory’s instrumental version of “Zero Signal”) gives the face off a fast-paced feeling while John R. Leonetti’s cinematography devours this grandiose stage of webs, bones and old wooden structures in glorious hellish colours making this scene the highlight of the film and an organic translation of the infamous arcade fighting game.
 This particularly brutal for PG-13 duel is not kung fu friendly and indicated Anderson’s eye for vivid visuals.
 Using wide takes to emphasize the athletism of his duo and body cameras to get us inside the meat of the action, this moment is arguably a staple in American action cinema.
-Anyone to argue otherwise is a fool.
+Anyone arguing otherwise is a fool.

 Direction: